Many people across the nation have a 650 credit score and are concerned about how it affects their lives.

 That said, too many people assume that a 650 credit score is a death sentence for their future.
 That fact is far from the truth.
 You'll still be able to open up new bank accounts, get new loans, and even buy cars.
 However, you aren't going to get the best possible terms when performing these actions.
 For example, your car loans will have higher interest rates or require you to make a more substantial down payment.

 Similarly, you may be forced to get a co-signer when you apply for an apartment.
 In the past, this action was impossible to avoid if you had a 650 credit score.
 Thankfully, a growing number of apartment complexes are willing to take a chance on individuals with this rating.
 That said, it may still be tough to find an apartment or may limit you to specific types.

-In spite of this fact, many landlords and apartment complexes are open to somebody who has a 650 credit score if they can make their payments.
-That’s because landlords are more concerned about getting payments from you instead of your credit score.
-While they will use your score to gain an understanding of your past spending behavior, getting cash from you is their biggest concern.
+Despite this fact, many landlords and apartment complexes are open to somebody who has a 650 credit score to make their payments.
+That's because landlords are more concerned about getting payments from you instead of your credit score.
+While they will use your score to understand your past spending behavior, getting cash from you is their biggest concern.

 As a result, it isn't a bad idea to apply at multiple apartment complexes when you have a 650 credit score.
 You may find that many of these groups act in varying ways, depending on their policies.
 Some may have a strict limitation on their base credit score.
 However, others are likely to be more forgiving and allow you to rent from them.